The Victoria Grants Commission consists of a Chairman and two members appointed by the Governor in Council.

 - Mr Michael Ulbrick - term expires on 31 October 2020

-The Annual Report, released September 2017, provides more details of the methodology and activities of the Commission.
+The Annual Report, released annually in September, provides more details of the methodology and activities of the Commission.

 VGC’s primary function is to allocate grants provided by the Commonwealth Government to councils in Victoria according to the Local Government (Financial Assistance) Act 1995 (PDF, 50.6 KB) and a set of national distribution principles.